Fair Cake-Cutting in Practice: Introduction

 \subsection{Overview of Results}

-We find that all cake-cutting procedures are very frequently manipulated, in fact at least half of the time (subsection \ref{sub:results-manipulation}).
+We find that all cake-cutting procedures are very frequently manipulated (in up to 85\% of the cases for some mechanisms, and at least in 40\% of the cases for all mechanisms).
+The only mechanism in which non-strategic behavior is consistently more frequently observed than manipulations is Selfridge--Conway (subsection \ref{sub:results-manipulation}).
 As a consequence, envy-free procedures generate envy.
-Envy is generated in 7\% of cases when using the asymmetric cut-and-choose procedure in which the subject cuts the cake, in 18\% of cases when using the symmetric cut-and-choose procedure in which both subjects cut the cake, and in 28\% of cases when using Selfridge-Conway.
-However, these procedures still generate substantially less envy than their proportional counterparts, which generate envy in over 50\% of cases (subsection \ref{sub:results-envy}).
+Envy is generated in 4--7\% of cases when using the asymmetric cut-and-choose procedure in which the subject cuts the cake, in 18--24\% of cases when using the symmetric cut-and-choose procedure in which both subjects cut the cake, and in 16--28\% of cases when using Selfridge-Conway.
+However, these procedures still generate significantly less envy than their proportional counterparts (subsection \ref{sub:results-envy}).

-The difference in envy is noticed by the subjects.
-Envy-free procedures receive a significantly better fairness ranking than their counterparts (over 80\% of subjects view them as fair, compared to less than 50\% for their proportional counterparts).
-Moreover, agents were at least three times more likely to rank envy-free procedures as the fairest ones than proportional ones (subsection \ref{sub:results-fairness}).

 Overall, the experimental results provide support for the use of the cut-and-choose and Selfridge-Conway procedures, and more generally, of envy-free cake-cutting procedures.
-These procedures are manipulated in practice just as much as their proportional counterparts, but nonetheless they generate substantially less envy.
-As a consequence, they are perceived as significantly fairer than their proportional counterparts.
+These procedures are less manipulated in practice and generate substantially less envy than proportional ones.

-We find some evidence of successful learning, in particular in both of the cut-and-choose procedures, the Knaster-Banach last diminisher, and to some extent in Selfridge-Conway.
+We find some evidence of successful learning, in particular in the cut-and-choose procedure, the Knaster-Banach last diminisher, and to some extent in Selfridge-Conway.
 Surprisingly, we observe that more knowledge does not always yield higher payoffs.
 This is because agents use that knowledge to manipulate the cake-cutting procedures in the wrong way.
 In particular, they try to follow simple heuristics that worked in the past, such as cutting the cake {\it a bit more to the right}, which may be harmful in other procedures in which the optimal manipulation was to cut the cake {\it a bit more to the left}.
-Overall, we observe that knowledge significantly decreases the level of truth-telling behavior and envy (subsections \ref{sub:results-manipulation} and \ref{sub:results-learning}).
+Overall, we observe that knowledge significantly decreases the level of non-strategic behavior and envy (subsection \ref{sub:results-learning}).